dcdominiak/dcdominiak.github.io/_posts/2017-10-15-udacity-aind-lessons-learned-2.md

 Everyone has an intuitive understanding of the act of planning and the resulting plan.
 A plan is a list of actions to perform to achieve a goal.
 Maybe the actions are performed one after the other, maybe in any order.
 Planning is the act of creating the list of actions.

-Computer scientists define a graph where nodes represent states of the world (well, typically a very small subset of it) and edges represent actions to perform when in that state.
+To tackle the planning problem, computer scientists define a graph where nodes represent states of the world (well, typically a very small subset of it) and edges represent actions to perform when in that state.
 One node in the graph (usually the root) is the initial state and one is the goal state.
 Planning is running an algorithm that searches the graph to find the node that represents the goal state.

 In the air cargo example, a state describes the location of all the planes and all the packages.
 The initial state is the location of the planes and packages after all the day's deliveries have been collected from customers, and the goal state has each package at its destination city.